snps-shanmu/todo-app/README.md

-This is an updayed readme
+This is an updated readme